wiesehahn/image_compression/results/reports/README.md

 #### Hillshade

-If data is only used for visualization it might be enough to use a hillshade, this can dramatically reduc file size.
+If data is only used for visualization it might be enough to use a hillshade, this can dramatically reduce file size.

 | format  	| compression 	| lossless 	| size (MB) 	| size (%) 	| comment            	|
 |---------	|-------------	|----------	|-----------	|----------	|--------------------	|